 If you are suffering from lingering back or neck pain secondary to a damaged or degenerated disc, you know too well how disruptive the condition can be.
 Chances are you might now be able to think of much else other than finding quick relief.

-Increasingly, many people are turning to modern spinal decompression therapy to treat their chronic back or neck pain, as well as other associated symptoms.
+Increasingly, many people are turning to modern spinal decompression therapy to treat their chronic back pain or neck pain, as well as other associated symptoms.
 This type of specific traction therapy that’s applied to the spine has several benefits.
 For instance:

 - It creates a negative intradiscal pressure to promote re-positioning or retraction of bulging or herniated disc material.